Mark-Seaman/Shrinking-World-Pubs/journey/Pub/MushroomCloud.md

 well past their point at four miles from the blast.

-The bomb had been set to go off 3,400 feet above the ground to minimize the amount of fallout that would be created.
+The bomb had been set to go off 3,400 feet above the ground to minimize the amount of fallout created.
 A humongous ball of fire was roiling well off the ground.
-The high temperatures of the super heated air were converting the fireball into a giant floating donut of fire.
+The high temperatures of the super-heated air were converting the fireball into a giant floating donut of fire.
 The heat naturally produces the characteristic mushroom cloud shape that is the ultimate symbol of death and destruction.